 Our Campaign for Better Transportation Choices

-Better Bike is all about making our streets safe and accessible for people who choose to walk or ride a bicycle.
-We believe that the option of human-powered mobility should not come with intimidation or the fear of injury or death at the hands of a careless driver.
-Driving is a privilege not a right, after all, but getting about town whether by bike or by foot safely is very much a right and must be afforded as an option to anybody who chooses not to drive.
+Better Bike is all about making our streets safe and accessible.
+We believe that choosing to walk or ride a bicycle should not summon the fear of injury or death at the hands of a careless driver.
+Driving is a privilege not a right, after all, and we should all expect safe transit as a right whether we travel by bike, foot or even by car.
+If we simply choose not to drive, that has to be a safe choice too.

 The First Step to Safer Streets is a A Real Bike Plan

-Since 2010 Better Bike has harangued officials in Beverly Hills for a real bike plan and the creation and implementation of policies and programs that would make cycling safe and convenient.
-We’ve asked for dedicated bike lanes, intersection improvements, safety signage, and bike parking – all measures to signal that our city is bike-friendly.
-This isn’t rocket science.
-Cities all around us have rolled out new plans and created the policy and facilities infrastructure to make their streets safer for, say, kids and adults biking to school, work, and shops.
+Since 2010 Better Bike has called for the creation of a plan and implementation of programs and improvements that would make cycling safe.
+We’ve asked for dedicated bike lanes, intersection improvements, safety signage, and bike parking – all measures that we see in other cities that signals a bike-friendly environment – but to no avail.
+Why can’t we create streets that are safe for kids and adults biking to school, work, and shops?

 We believe that at a minimum a Beverly Hills bike route network should include: